-1.1 A Development Agreement (DA) is required as a provision of annexation of this property.
-Prior to approval of the annexation ordinance, a DA shall be entered into between the City of Meridian, the property owner(s) at the time of annexation ordinance adoption, and the developer.
+1.1 A Development Agreement (DA) is required as a provision of rezone of this property.
+Prior to approval of the rezone ordinance, a DA shall be entered into between the City of Meridian, the property owner(s) at the time of rezone ordinance adoption, and the developer.

 Currently, a fee of \$303.00 shall be paid by the Applicant to the Planning Division prior to commencement of the DA.
-The DA shall be signed by the property owner and returned to the Planning Division within six (6) months of the City Council granting the annexation.
-The DA shall, at minimum, incorporate the following provisions IF City Council determines annexation is in the best interest of the City:
+The DA shall be signed by the property owner and returned to the Planning Division within six (6) months of the City Council granting the rezone.
+The DA shall, at minimum, incorporate the following provisions if City Council determines the rezone is in the best interest of the City:

 - a.
 Future development of this site shall be generally consistent with the site plan, landscape plan, phasing plan and building elevations included in Section VIII and the provisions contained herein. - b.
 The final plat application for the second phase of development shall not be submitted to the Planning Division for a minimum period of four (4) years from the date of approval of the preliminary plat to allow residents ample time to find other housing prior to redevelopment of the site. - c.
 All access via E. Fairview Ave. for the subject property shall cease upon redevelopment of the commercial portion of the property and sole access shall be taken via NE 3rd St., the lesser classification of the two streets, in accord with UDC 11-3A-3 and ACHD Policy. - d.
 With the first phase of development, the developer shall street section for NE 3rd St. between Badley and Gruber to be constructed with the first phase of development: - e.
 With the first phase of development, the Developer shall construct NE 3rd St. between E. Badley Ave. and E. Gruber Ave. as a complete street section (from west to east abutting the site), as follows: 4-foot wide buffer, 10-foot wide sidewalk/pathway, 8-foot wide parkway, 2-foot wide curb, two (2) 13-foot wide travel lanes, 2-foot wide curb, 8-foot wide parkway, 5-foot wide sidewalk and 1-foot wide buffer within 66-feet of right-of-way. - f.
 With the second phase of development, the Developer shall reconstruct NE 3rd St. between E. Gruber Ave. and E. Fairview Ave., as half of a 40-foot wide street section with an 11-foot wide travel lane, an 8-foot wide planter strip and 5-foot wide concrete sidewalk abutting the site. - g.
 The existing nonconforming parking and landscaping in the commercial portion of the development and the mobile home park in the R-40 zoning district, is allowed to remain until redevelopment of the site in accord with the phasing plan as approved with the conditional use permit for extension of these nonconforming uses. - h.
 Depict pedestrian connections between the single-family, multi-family and commercial portions of the development.
-All pathways should comply with the standards in UDC 11-3A-8.
+All pathways should comply with the standards in UDC 11-3A-8. - i.
+The mobile homes and associated debris that are vacant at the beginning of Phase 2 shall be removed within 45 calendar days; if there are more than five (5) vacant